-In 2002, Sega was promoting their newest release, NBA 2K2, when their marketing campaign was brought to a screeching halt by a copyright infringement claim by Nike.
+In 2002, Sega was promoting their newest release, NBA 2K2, when their marketing campaign came to a screeching halt by a copyright infringement claim by Nike.

 Nike claimed that Sega’s ad for NBA 2K2 “virtually re-enacts” a Nike TV spot called “Frozen Moment.”
 The Nike ad, featuring an NBA Bulls-Lakers game with Michael Jordan, was created in 1996, meaning that the likelihood of it being a coincidence was slim.

-The complaint included a scene-by-scene comparison of the ads, mentioning the runners on a treadmill in the Nike ad and a hamster on a treadmill for Sega, plus water spilling over the edge of a sink in the Nike ad and a drink spilling over the edge of a table in the Sega ad.
+The complaint included a scene-by-scene comparison of the ads, specifically drawing attention to the runners on a treadmill in the Nike ad and a hamster on a treadmill for Sega, and water spilling over the edge of a sink in the Nike ad and a drink spilling over the edge of a table in the Sega ad.
 In both videos, the scene shifts from a fast-paced basketball game sequence to the slow-motion actions of onlookers.

 Here’s the Nike “Frozen Moment” ad from 1996: